Who has Died from Lewy Body Dementia?

 It is important to understand LBD because it affects many people around the world.
 Over one million Americans are currently living with the illness and it is estimated that up to 1.3 million will be diagnosed by 2030.
 Unfortunately, there is no cure for LBD and treatments focus on managing symptoms.
 Therefore, it is essential to know the facts about LBD in order to get the best possible care.

-Lewy body dementia (LBD) is a progressive disease gradually affecting an individual's cognitive, motor, and behavioural functioning.
+Lewy body dementia (LBD), a type of Lewy body disease, is a progressive disease gradually affecting an individual’s cognitive, motor, and behavioural functioning.
 It is caused by the accumulation of abnormal proteins in the brain known as Lewy bodies.
 There are three stages of Lewy body dementia: mild (or early), moderate (or middle), and severe (or later).

 Mild Stage

-In the mild stage of LBD, individuals will experience increasingly frequent memory difficulties and cognitive changes.
+In the mild stage of LBD, individuals will experience increasingly frequent memory difficulties and cognitive changes, which are among the early clinical symptoms of the disease.
 These may be noticed in a person’s ability to recall recent events, difficulty making decisions, or reduced problem-solving abilities.
 In addition, a person may have difficulty recognizing familiar people or places, and may become confused in unfamiliar surroundings.

 Moderate Stage

-The moderate stage of LBD is marked by significant changes in the individual's behavioural patterns.
+The moderate stage of LBD is marked by significant changes in the individual’s behavioural patterns.
 This often includes mood swings, agitation, violent outbursts, sleep disturbances, and problems with coordination or balance.
+Motor symptoms, such as tremors and muscle stiffness, may also appear during this stage.
 As the disease progresses, these behaviours may become more extreme and can interfere with daily life.

 Severe Stage